 Looking to return to work?
 For a range of online courses collated by Bedfordshire Employment and Skills Adult Learning team.
 Visit website.
-NEW 30/4
+30/4

 The Working and Caring Partnership meeting covered a range of topics in relation to employment whilst caring such as the National Action Plan for carers, carers hubs and experiences of carers in the workplace.
 To read more.

 A significant number of carers will be working when they first start caring.
 Research has shown that many carers will struggle with combining work and caring.
 It is important that you are aware of your rights at work and have the confidence to bring up your role as a carer with your employer.

 Some organisations might have Carer Policies or Contractual Rights which you might find useful.
 Either take a look at your company’s policy handbook or speak to a member of HR.